The difference between playing school and teaching school

 Here’s a couple good rules of thumb:

-If your teaching methods closely resemble the teaching methods from your childhood, you are probably playing school.
+If your teaching methods closely resemble those from your childhood, you are probably playing school.

 If you speak to your students in a way that is fundamentally different from the way you speak to friends and family, in either tone and affect, you are probably playing school.